 Childhood cancer impacts the entire family and often siblings are left with their world turned upside down.
-Our SuperSibs program works to support siblings of all ages as they face complex emotions, turmoil, treatment and changing family dynamics.
-SuperSibs materials provide participating siblings with age-appropriate resources and community support through their journey with childhood cancer.
+Our SuperSibs program works to support brothers and sisters of all ages as they face complex emotions, turmoil, treatment and changing family dynamics.
+SuperSibs materials provide participating siblings with age-appropriate resources and community support to cope with a childhood cancer diagnosis in their family.

 7. Support Families Through All Phases of Treatment and Survivorship

-ALSF is dedicated to providing a full array of family support services, including a treatment journal to provide a place to keep track of important information and My Childhood Cancer, an online discussion board and family support network for childhood cancer families, and the Hero Ambassador programs.
+ALSF is dedicated to providing a full array of family support services, including a treatment journal to provide a place to keep track of important information, the Chilhdood Cancer Guides series that provide critical information in one handbook and the Hero Ambassador network which provides childhood cancer families with support and comraderie.

 Ready to help us raise our next $1 million for childhood cancer research and services?
-Find out how you can get involved and help find cures, one cup at a time.
+Find out how you can get involved with The Million Mile this September!